Be in the Know

 Use our expertly-written Pilates articles and insights to elevate your industry knowledge

-If you love Pilates and you want to learn how you can turn your passion into a career, this short and focused article will tell you everything you need to know about how to become a Pilates instructor or teacher.
+If you love Pilates and want to learn how you can turn your passion into a career, this short and focused article will tell you everything you need to know about how to become a Pilates instructor or teacher.

 Before we explore the specific steps necessary to become fully qualified in the field of Pilates, it is first necessary to distinguish between a Pilates instructor and a Pilates teacher.
-When talking about Pilates instructor courses many people use these titles interchangeably as if they mean the same thing – they absolutely don’t!
+When talking about Pilates instructor courses, many people use these titles interchangeably as if they mean the same thing – they absolutely don’t!

 An instructor is somebody who will show their participants how to perform exercises safely and effectively.
 They will demonstrate the necessary techniques, provide appropriate feedback and encouragement as is required.
 In contrast, a teacher will educate their students about the movement, how it should feel, which muscles should be activating at which stages of the exercise, how to activate these muscles and how to get in and out of the exercise safely.

 A teacher, however, will provide their students with enough information to enable them to become somewhat self-sufficient over time.
 They will observe how their students move, what muscular imbalances and dysfunctions that they present with, providing appropriate Pilates-based interventions to address any issues.
 A Pilates teacher may also provide advice and guidance to their students on how to move better at home and in the workplace.

 If you are considering how to become a Pilates teacher, it is probably best first of all for you to consider the qualities required so that you can really assess whether this is an opportunity for you.

 The mind, when housed within a healthful body, possesses a glorious sense of power - Joseph PilatesJoseph Pilates Originator of Pilates